Mortichar/semi-modify-game-speed/README.md

     * Thieving calculators and tooltips by RedSparr0w (scavenged from Melvor Idle Helper)
     * XPH script by Breakit, now with an in-game GUI to display XP per hour and estimate time until reaching the level of your choice
     * Many code utilities that are useful in scripting for Melvor Idle.
 See `utils.js`

-Thanks to everyone who writes scripts for Melvor and provides them to others!
-Many coders contributed to ideas here.

 ### Bugs & Requests